schedges/gammaSourceFitter/README.md

-# gammaSourceFitter
-Given a background run, source simulation, and source run, fits simulation + bgnd to source to get conversion from arbitrary unit to keV and energy-dependent energy resolution parameters

 ## Overview
-This code was originally designed to be used to calibrate liquid scintillator detectors.
-It is a python RooFit based code that requires a simulation, background run, and source run.
-A RooAddPdf is created combining the background run and simulation (modified by scaling and energy resolution parameters), and the result is fit to the source data.
+This code was originally designed to be used to calibrate liquid scintillator detectors using gamma sources.
+It is a python and RooFit-based code that requires a simulation of the source (MCNP, GEANT, etc.), a background run without source, and a source run.
+A RooAddPdf is created combining the background run and simulation (modified by scaling and energy resolution parameters that float), and the result is fit to the source data.

+* **fitSim_emcee_simultaneous.py**: Uses the python emcee package (https://emcee.readthedocs.io/en/stable/).
+The recommended way to use this code.
-* **fitSim_floatAmplitude.py**: OUTDATED!
-Need to update with efficiencies used in emcee version.
-Steps through resolution parameters and conversion to ADC parameters in discrete steps, fitting only the amplitude of the simulation PDF.
+* **fitSim_floatAmplitude.py**: Non-emcee version of the code, outdated!
+Steps through resolution parameters and energy conversion parameters in discrete steps, fitting only the amplitude of the simulation PDF for each set of parameters.
 The NLL is computed for each step, and the lowest NLL value is returned.
-There are options to either use a RooKeysPdf for background and/or simulations, or binned PDFs.
-Using keys PDFs allows for unbinned fits, but care must be taken that the RooKeysPDFs do a good job representing the actual background and simulation data.
-The interpolation parameters and mirroring options when generating the RooKeysPDF can be used to control this.
-The binned version should be quicker to fit, but binning effects on the parameters and errors must be studied.
-* **fitSim_emcee_simultaneous.py**: Recommended to use this one.
-See code comments for a description on how to run.

 ## How to use the code:
-The user must input the names of their TTrees, branches corresponding to channel number, energy, and time (the latter only applicable for data trees, not simulation trees).
-The code assumes the background data tree structure and source data tree structure follow the same structure.
+ The user must specify some set-up at the start of the code (binning, background pdf type, file paths, tree/branch names, channel numbers, etc.) The code assumes the background data tree structure and source data tree structure follow the same structure.
 Ranges for resolution and energy conversion variables needs to be specified.
-Basically everything up to the "main code starts here" line needs to be adjusted to the specifics of your data.
-There are a few things that can be adjusted later in the code if necessary.

 ## Output of fitSim_floatAmplitude.py:
-* A TTree containing all data about the fits including parameter values, status, nll value
+* A TTree containing all data about the fits including parameter values, status, nll value.
-* A TTree contaiing the above for the fit with the lowest NLL values
-* TCanvases of any fit that replaces the previous best fit (has a lower nll value)
-* Profile likelihood plots of each parameter, used for getting errors.
+* Profile likelihood TGraph of each parameter, used for getting errors.
+* Plot of the background + simulation + source data for the best fit parameters.

 ## Output of fitSim_emcee_simultaneous.py:
-* Sampler output
+* Sampler output (csv file)
 * Corner plots with quantiles
 * Trace plots
 * Plot of best fit parameters